Forever In Motion Legacy Society

 Life insurance.
 You make a gift of life insurance to InMotion.
 When you name InMotion as a beneficiary of all or part of your policy, InMotion would receive the death benefit.

 Retirement assets.
 You name InMotion as the beneficiary of all or part of your retirement plan assets upon your death.
 Your estate avoids paying large income and estate tax bills.

-If you have already named InMotion as a beneficiary in your personal estate plan, or to learn more about becoming a member of the Forever In Motion Legacy Society, please contact Wendy Voelker, Development Director, by calling 216-342-4016 or email [email protected].
+If you have already named InMotion as a beneficiary in your personal estate plan, or to learn more about becoming a member of the Forever In Motion Legacy Society, please contact Wendy Voelker, Chief Development Officer, by calling 216-342-4016 or email [email protected].